- Home

 Switzerland offers a wealth of job opportunities for international students, with specific cities providing unique advantages.
 In Zurich, the financial hub of Switzerland, students can find part-time positions in banks and tech companies.
 The city is home to major financial institutions, which often seek multilingual employees.
 Geneva is ideal for those interested in international relations, as it hosts numerous NGOs and international organizations, offering internships and part-time roles.
 Lausanne, with its proximity to the International Olympic Committee, provides opportunities in sports management and related fields.
 Basel, known for its pharmaceutical and chemical industries, hosts companies like Novartis and Roche, which are constantly on the lookout for research assistants and interns.

 Switzerland offers various scholarships to support international students.
-The Swiss Government Excellence Scholarships are highly competitive and cater to postgraduate students from over 180 countries.
-These scholarships cover tuition fees, health insurance, and a monthly allowance.
-Additionally, many Swiss universities have their own scholarship programs.
-For example, ETH Zurich offers the ETH Excellence Scholarship for Master's students, which includes a full tuition waiver and a substantial stipend.
-Students are encouraged to explore scholarship opportunities early and ensure they meet all eligibility criteria.
-Applying for multiple scholarships can increase the chances of receiving financial support, making studying in Switzerland more affordable.
+The Swiss Government Excellence Scholarships are highly competitive and cater to postgraduate students from over 180 countries — covering tuition fees, health insurance, and a monthly allowance.
+ETH Zurich offers the Excellence Scholarship for Master's students, which includes a full tuition waiver and a substantial stipend.
+Students should explore scholarship opportunities early and apply to multiple programs to maximize their chances of receiving financial support.

-Finding accommodation in Switzerland can be challenging due to high demand, especially in cities like Zurich and Geneva.
-Start by exploring university housing options, which are often more affordable and cater specifically to students.
-Many universities provide dormitories or shared apartments close to campus, easing the transition to student life.
-If university housing is unavailable, consider private rentals or shared apartments.
-Websites like WG Zimmer and Homegate are popular for finding shared accommodation.
-It's advisable to start the search several months in advance and be prepared to provide a deposit and references.
-Networking with fellow students can also lead to discovering available rooms or apartments.
+Finding accommodation in Switzerland can be challenging due to high demand, especially in Zurich and Geneva.
+Start with university housing options — these are often more affordable and located close to campus.
+If university housing is unavailable, try WG Zimmer and Homegate for shared apartments.
+Start searching several months in advance — a deposit and references are typically required.
+Networking with fellow students can also help discover available rooms.

 Almost all study programs require you to be able to communicate in the language of instruction (generally German, French or English, the results of a language test may be accepted).